What Is a Brace in Football? Meaning and Origin

 Related football guides

-View all →What Is a Clean Sheet in Football?
+What Is a Clean Sheet in Football?
 Meaning Explained

 A clean sheet means a team finishes a match without conceding a goal.
 Here's what it means for goalkeepers and defenders, and how it's recorded.

-What Is Play Action in Football?
+What Is Extra Time in Football?
+The 30 Minutes